 There are various ways of beginning your passing.
 The easiest is to fold your passing in half (Figure C.) and couch over the loop.
 (Figure D.) Then couch the pair until the end of the shape.
 (Figure E.)

-An alternative method (and my preferred) is to still fold the passing in half, but leave the loop (and 1" tail) unsecured for sinking later (Figure G.).
+An alternative method is to still fold the passing in half, but leave the loop (and 1" tail) unsecured for sinking later (Figure G.).
 This method creates much more pleasing edges at the beginning and the end, but uses more passing since you will need at least 1″ tails on both ends for successful sinking.
 The additional passing that will be sunk on the starting edge also creates more bulk on the wrong side of the project, so keep that in mind as well when using this technique.

 The illustration below showcases the differences in the two techniques.
 While easier, and more efficient, couching the loop leaves a much less seamless starting edge.